Krittika1234/c25/README.md

-# angryBirdsStage1
+# angryBirdsStage2
-Stage 1 Angry Birds
+Angry Birds stage 2 with Class Inheritance and Images